aiot-cps/aiot-cps-assembly/content/authors/admin/_index.md

 Shuochao Yao is an assistant professor of computer science at George Mason University.
 His research focuses on building physical-aware, resource-efficient, reliable, and predictable artificial intelligence systems for future intelligent Internet of Things (IoT) and Cyber-Physical Systems (CPS).

+I am looking for well-motivated students interested in bridging deep learning techniques to IoT/CPS.
+If you are interested in my research, please drop me an email.